Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-FAQs.md

 | Get Joe's files   |     `Office 365 unified API `  | _https://_**graph.microsoft.com**_/beta/me/files_ |
 <!--| Get TrendingAround, for the current authenticated user           |     `Office 365 unified API`                     | _https://_**graph.microsoft.com**_/beta/me/trendingaround_   |-->

-Some of the benefits of using Office 365 unified API  are as follows:
+Some of the benefits of using Microsoft Graph API  are as follows:

 **Consistent and streamlined developer experience for consuming Microsoft cloud services**